evemmiller/panmacmillan/README.md

  - Confirmation restriciton added has not been considered in the current analysis.
 If necessary this can be added to the script
  - Improvement of data quality in the confirmation notes.
 Currently confidential flags and some embargo dates were drawn from the confirmation notes.
 It would be beneficial to have a specific confidential flag and only include embargo dates in the EditionEmbargoedUntil column in order to prevent these confirmation restrictions from being missed.
  - Formal testing has not yet been run and should be before the data is used to establish confirmation dates
- - Automation of testing would be beneficial, particulary to ensure and confirmation restricitons are up to date
+ - Automation of testing would be beneficial, particulary to ensure embargo dates and confirmation restricitons are up to date